 How fresh is the beer?

 Very!
 The beer you are drinking will have finished fermentation within the last few weeks.
 Beer is like milk: the fresher the better.
 That is why we focus on small-batch session beers: sold locally, with a typical abv ranging between 4% and 5%.

 How local is your beer?

 We try to use local ingredients, but this is not always possible - the ginger for our alcoholic ginger beer travels a long way to reach us!

 Is this Real Ale?

 Yes and no. Like traditional English real ale we rely on secondary fermentation, and cold conditioning, to self-carbonate all our beers.
 And because we brew in small batches we do not need to pasteurise, add chemicals, or do any heavy filtration.
-Our tap room does not have a cellar, so we keep our ale in kegs at very low (atmospheric) pressures, rather than casks, to help it naturally condition.
+Our tap room does not have a cellar, so we keep our ale in kegs under very low (atmospheric) pressures of inert nitrogen gas, rather than casks, to help it naturally condition.

 Do you add isinglass finings?

 No. We do not use any animal products to make our beer.
 After cold conditioning the finished beer at 1°C, we use a coarse filter and a small centrifuge to separate out any remaining hop residue, before packaging.
 Our goal is to keep the finished product as close as possible to how it originally tastes: fresh and fantastic from the tank.
 Very fine filtration (under 1 micron) of the kind used in big breweries tends to strip aroma and flavour out of the beer - so we don't do it.

 Why don't you make an Imperial Russian Porter / Double IPA / Triple IPA / whatever?